Gloria-Mwamidi/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script prints the absolute path name of the current working directory ls Display the contents list of your current directory Cd ~ script changes the working directory to the user’s home directory
+The script prints the absolute path name of the current working directory ls Display the contents list of your current directory cd ~ script changes the working directory to the user’s home directory The script ls -l Display current directory contents in a long format